Fred J. Hanna, Ph.D. Chicago Campus

 I strive to become an excellent teacher.
 Click here to read my curriculum vitae.

-- PhD in Counselor Education, from the University of Toledo.
+- Ph.D., Legal Specialties & Counselor Education, University of Toledo.

 - American Counseling Association